U.S. Vice President Harris plans visits to Mexico and Guatemala

 “Our focus is to deal with the root causes, and I am looking forward to traveling, hopefully as my first trip, to the Northern Triangle, stopping in Mexico and then going to Guatemala,” Harris said.

-Participants in the meeting included: Ambassador Nancy McEldowney, national security adviser to Harris; Andrew Selee, president of the Migration Policy Institute think tank; and Lisa Haugaard, co-director of the Latin America Working Group nonprofit advocacy group.
+Participants in the meeting included Nancy McEldowney, national security adviser to Harris; Andrew Selee, president of the Migration Policy Institute think tank; and Lisa Haugaard, co-director of the Latin America Working Group nonprofit advocacy group.

+Guatemalan President Alejandro Giammattei said on Wednesday his government was likely to reach agreements over migration with Harris during her planned visit to the country, but he added there were no deals yet on the table.

+“(The U.S. government) will analyze our proposals and the agreements will come from there,” he said in a statement, noting a meeting date had yet to be determined.

 At a congressional hearing on Wednesday, Ricardo Zuniga, a U.S. special envoy to Central America, said the recent increase in migrant arrivals was part of a “recurring pattern” driven by crime and poor economic conditions in the Northern Triangle.

-Reporting by Steve Holland and Nandita Bose in Washington; Writing by Nandita Bose, Editing by Franklin Paul, Will Dunham, Aurora Ellis and Jonathan Oatis
+Reporting by Steve Holland and Nandita Bose in Washington; Additional reporting by Sofia Menchu in Guatemala City; Writing by Nandita Bose; Editing by Jonathan Oatis and Peter Cooney

 Our Standards: The Thomson Reuters Trust Principles.